dkr88/CemuGLCacheBackup/README.md

 My primary concern is the multiple game scenario.
 This script helps maintain distinct GL shader caches per-Cemu game which, from my experience, reduces stutter caused by the cache (or portions of it) being somehow invalidated by switching games.

->If you only play a single game with Cemu, this script probbably isn't going to help you much as your GLSahder cache will rarely get invalidated.
+>NOTE: If you only play a single game with Cemu, this script probbably isn't going to help you much as your GLSahder cache will rarely get invalidated.

 One commonly suggested fix to stuttering is to set the `Precombiled shader cache` option in Cemu (hook) to `Disabled/ignore`.
 This script more or less emulates that behaviour without having to deal with the long load times each time you play a game.